reflectoring/reflectoring.github.io/content/blog/2023/2023-10-14-create-openfeign-http-client.md

 #### Why Should I use a Circuit Breaker?
 The primary motivation for using a circuit breaker with Feign is to enhance the resilience of our microservices-based applications.
 Here are some key reasons:

-Fault Isolation: Circuit breakers prevent failures in one service from cascading to other services by isolating the failing component.
+1. **Fault Isolation**: Circuit breakers prevent failures in one service from cascading to other services by isolating the failing component.

 1. **Fail-Fast**: When a circuit is open (indicating a failure state), subsequent requests are "failed fast" without attempting to make calls to a potentially unresponsive or failing service, reducing latency and resource consumption.